 Elisabeth Koffka Papers

 This collection contains papers documenting the teaching and creative writing of Elisabeth Koffka, professor of history at Lawrence University from 1961 to 1971.
-The bulk of the collection consists of poetry and prose written by Koffka dating from the 1930s to the 1980s.
-Materials documenting her teaching of Freshman Studies, German, and history at Lawrence and her teaching activities at Smith College are also included.
-Records include notebooks, lecture notes, speeches, publications, cassette tape recordings, student coursework, personal correspondence and memorabilia, and photographs.
+The bulk of the collection consists of writings, both poetry and prose, in English and German, written by Koffka dating from the 1930s to the 1990s.
+Materials from her time at Smith College, including study abroad photos, student papers and exams, class lists, list of courses taught, and reading/reserve lists, are included.
+Materials documenting her teaching of Freshman Studies, German, and history at Lawrence include lecture notes and quotations, speeches, and student examinations.
+Professor Koffka's personal materials, include identification documents, memorabilia, correspondence, and family photographs.
+Audio cassette tapes and that document personal history, and their transcripts, as well as a series of recorded lecturese are found in this collection as well.
 Materials date from 1918 to 1994.

 - Koffka, Elisabeth (Person)